Brayzure/utilibot/README.md

 and the Discord API in general.

 ## Support
-For support with the existing bot, or two get more information on the rewrite or its current state of development, join the [support server](https://discord.gg/nZYtEyT) on Discord.
+For support with the existing bot, or to get more information on the rewrite or its current state of development, join the [support server](https://discord.gg/nZYtEyT) on Discord.